-Smoke-able alcohol is one of the newest dangers in substance abuse.
+Smoke-able alcohol is one of the newest dangers of substance abuse.
 This method of “ingesting” alcohol (taking alcohol into the body) is very similar to the method used to smoke “crack” cocaine.

 The alcohol is basically vaporized and inhaled as opposed to being swallowed and absorbed through the gastrointestinal tract.
 Normally the stomach and the small intestine do most of the work in absorbing alcohol.
 Most drugs are absorbed through the small intestine when swallowed.